 The Ballaleshwar Temple is situated at Pali Village in the Raigad district of Maharashtra.
 The Temple is the third in the sequence of which the Ashtavinayak Temples must be visited.
 The Temple was renovated and extended by Baburao Phadnavis and his son Morobo Dada Phadnavis in 1770.

 The architecture of the Temple is exemplary.
-The Peshwas built the shrine in the shape of “Shri”.
+The Peshwas built the shrine in the shape of a “Shri”.
 Two lakes are situated on the two sides of the Temple.

 Legend of Ballaleshwar Pali Ganpati Temple